-BOE recommended software product Bundle name Contains operating system software that is required by most HP-UX users.
-NOTE: Make sure you do not deselect this bundle or remove it from your system unless you know for certain that the software contained in this bundle is not required for your operating environment.
-HPUXEssential Contains internationalization support for many languages.
-HPUXLocales HP-UX message catalogs that contain localized language message catalogs for functionality in the HPUXMinRuntime and HPUXEssential bundles.
-HPUXMsgs-Jpn HPUXMsgs-Fre HPUXMsgs-Ger HPUXMsgs-Ita HPUXMsgs-Kor HPUXMsgs-SCh HPUXMsgs-Spa HPUXMsgs-Swe HPUXMsgs-TCh
+BOE recommended software product Bundle name

+Contains operating system software that is required by most HP-UX users.
+HPUXEssential

+NOTE : Make sure you do not deselect this bundle or remove it from your system unless you know for certain that the software contained in this bundle is not required for your operating environment.

+Contains internationalization support for many languages.
+HPUXLocales

+HP-UX message catalogs that contain localized language message HPUXMsgs-Jpn

+catalogs for functionality in the HPUXMinRuntime and HPUXMsgs-Fre

+nPOAESSential bundles.
+HPUXMsgs-Ger

+HPUXMsgs-Ita

+HPUXMsgs-Kor

+HPUXMsgs-SCh

+HPUXMsgs-Spa

+HPUXMsgs-Swe

+HPUXMsgs-TCh